Welcome to your Clemson Home! Explore University Housing & Dining, learn about your options and how to sign up, and get ready for move-in!

 Gressette Hall is the ideal residence hall for students looking to be in the center of the action on campus.
 With tons of dining options right there in the building, Death Valley and Fike Recreation Center right down the street, and easy access to the rest of campus, Gressette gives you everything you need within easy reach.

-Mickel Hall Suites are modern suite-style units with amazing views.
+Mickel Hall is a suite style hall that exclusively houses our RISE Living-Learning Community.
 Overlooking Death Valley, Mickel is perfect for football fans and anyone looking for a luxury space.
 Spacious lounges with huge windows give residents a great place to watch a game, relax, hang out with friends and study.

 If you’re looking for a great location and suite-style bathrooms, Holmes and McCabe Halls, known as “the Suites”, may be right for you.
 These halls give you a bathroom off of your room that you only share with three other people.
 Plus, there’s a great social center and common areas for both buildings, and you’re right in the middle of campus.